nodejs/node/doc/api/permissions.md

   not subject to the rules of the Permission Model.
 * OpenSSL engines cannot be requested at runtime when the Permission Model is enabled, affecting the built-in crypto, https, and tls modules.
-* The Permission Model is not upheld when utilizing existing file descriptors via the `node:fs` module.
+* Using existing file descriptors via the `node:fs` module bypasses the Permission Model.

 #### Limitations and Known Issues